Doctrines/slack-bot/README.md

-# slack-bot
+# Doctrines Slack Bot

-Bot for getting a verse via a reference in slack.
+Use this bot in slack to get a bible verse via a reference.